-Triple Triad is a card game that originated in the wildly popular 1999 video game Final Fantasy 8.
-It was a digital card game that allowed players to collect, win and trade cards with non-player characters within the game's universe.
-The cards all feature iconic characters and monsters from within the game's vast and creative world, with the bosses and more powerful monsters occupying the higher level cards.
-The card game captured the hearts of many players and thriving online communities dedicated to playing the game still exist today.
+Triple Triad is a card game that originated in the wildly popular 1999 video game Final Fantasy VIII.
+It was a digital card game that allowed players to collect, win, and trade cards with non-player characters within the game's universe.
+This version of the game is based on the following title, Final Fantasy IX, and features iconic characters and monsters from within its vast and creative world.
+The card game's unique mechanics captured the hearts of many players, who made it evident that the original set of 110 cards from Final Fantasy VIII was simply not enough!
+This set is fully compatible with the Final Fantasy VIII version of Triple Triad.